Huqicheng/zheap/src/backend/access/zheap/README.md

 I think updating it on every such operation can be costly, so we can perform it only after some threshold number, so later we might want to add a facility to track potentially available freespace and merge into the main data structure.
-We also want to make FSM crash-safe, since we can’t count on VACUUM to recover free space that we neglect to record.
+We also want to make FSM crash-safe, since we canâ€™t count on VACUUM to recover free space that we neglect to record.

 Page format